walles/atom-shortcuts-teacher/README.md

 ![Animated demo](https://github.com/walles/atom-shortcuts-teacher/raw/master/demo.gif)

 # [TODO](https://github.com/walles/atom-shortcuts-teacher)
+* Show human friendly command names; "Application: New File" rather than `application:new-file`
+* Escape backticks in our shortcut Markdown
 * Show keybindings without special characters first
 * Experiment with putting the shortcuts in a bulleted list?
-* Show human friendly command names; "Application: New File" rather than `application:new-file`
-* Escape backticks in our shortcut Markdown
-* Put each multi-key keybinding in its own backticks.
-Currently we put each key in its own backticks, but I think the current way is less clear.

 ## DONE
 * Make an animated gif showing off the functionality and add it to this README.md
 * Show only shortcuts for the relevant context
 * Don't show duplicate keybinding names
+* Put each multi-key keybinding in its own backticks.